The 2025-26 FAFSA and CASFA are now open! Complete your application today!

 3. Is a current Colorado resident,

-4. Has been accepted into an in-state, public institution of higher education, local district college, or area technical college,
+5. Has been accepted into an in-state, public institution of higher education, local district college, or area technical college, and

-5. Is currently enrolled in courses leading towards the qualifying student’s first* bachelor’s degree, associate degree or certificate of completion at an accredited institution of higher education while meeting Satisfactory Academic Progress (SAP), and
+6. Is currently enrolled in courses leading towards the qualifying student’s first* bachelor’s degree, associate degree or certificate of completion at an accredited institution of higher education while meeting Satisfactory Academic Progress (SAP).

 4-Year Public Institutions